GiovanniCornejo/MediVision-OmniMedVQA/README.md

-# MediVision-Flare25
+# MediVision-OmniMedVQA

 ## 📌 Project Overview

-**MediVision-Flare25** is a research project exploring **multimodal medical classification** using the [FLARE 2025 Medical Multimodal Dataset](https://huggingface.co/datasets/FLARE-MedFM/FLARE-Task5-MLLM-2D).
+**MediVision-OmniMedVQA** is a research project exploring **multimodal medical classification** using the [OmniMedVQA benchmark](https://huggingface.co/datasets/foreverbeliever/OmniMedVQA).

 The goal is to design, benchmark, and evaluate models that combine **medical imaging** (vision) with **textual clinical context** (language) to improve diagnostic accuracy, interpretability, and robustness.

-We will:
+Our goal is to:

 - Implement **image-only** and **text-only** baselines.
 - Reproduce an existing multimodal method from the literature.
-- Develop and evaluate our own multimodal fusion model.
+- Develop and evaluate our own multimodal fusion approach.
 - Compare approaches across **classification** tasks.

 ### 🩺 Dataset

-Flare25 contains ~51,000 medical images and ~58,000 associated question-answer pairs across a variety of medical imaging modalities.
+The _full_ OmniMedVQA contains ~118,000 medical images and ~128,000 associated question-answer pairs spanning 73 datasets and 12 different medical imaging modalities.
+However, only the open-access portion is included here — restricted-access datasets require applying for access directly from their original sources.

-- **Modalities**: Clinical, Dermatology, Endoscopy, Mammography, Microscopy, Retinography, Ultrasound, X-ray
-- **Tasks**: Classification, Counting, Detection, Multi-label Classification, Regression, Report Generation
+The open-access subset of OmniMedVQA includes ~82,000 medical images and ~89,000 question–answer pairs, covering 42 publicly available datasets.
+This subset provides broad coverage across diverse imaging modalities and clinical question types while remaining accessible without special permissions.

+- **Modalities**: MR (Mag-netic Resonance Imaging), CT (Computed Tomography), Ultrasound, X-Ray, Dermoscopy, Microscopy Images, Fundus Photography, OCT (Optical Coherence Tomography)
+- **Question Types**: Disease Diagnosis, Anatomy Identification, Modality Recognition, Other Biological Attributes, Lesion Grading

 > **Note**: You will need to manually download the dataset from the official source.